Use Custom Scripts in Data 360

-Create custom Python scripts for Data 360 batch transforms by using Data Custom Code SDK.
-Write and test your scripts locally, then deploy them to your sandbox.
-After testing in the sandbox, use a data kit to move your batch data transforms and custom code to production for processing live data.
+Create custom Python scripts for Data 360 batch transforms by using your local toolchain: Salesforce CLI, the Code Extension plugin, and the Data Custom Code Python SDK.
+Write and validate your scripts locally against a sandbox org, then deploy them to your sandbox.
+After testing in the sandbox, use a data kit to move your batch data transforms and code extensions to production for processing production data.

 | Edition Table |